femboyfin/dbdideas/misc.md

 Here we'll include changes to other features that don't fit into the categories of perks/items/addons/powers.
 Often this means UI changes, adjustments to or additional basekit features, or more typically making an existing feature partially or fully basekit.

-*Note this is not yet structued in an official fashion.*
+*Note this is not yet structured in an official fashion.*

 ## Basekit changes